kristineorpilla03/kristineorpilla03.github.io/essays/thefuture.md

 ---
 layout: essay
 type: essay
-title: "Preparingn for the Future"
+title: "Envisioing the Future in Software Engineering"
 # All dates must be YYYY-MM-DD format!
 date: 2023-08-28
 published: true